 It is highly recommended that authors utilize some of the many online search engines to ensure that all publications relevant to their research are identified.

 author will be billed US $50 per change.
-Regular page charges and color charges still apply.
+Regular page charges still apply.

 they have used, in order that this statement can be published alongside their paper.
 If unpublished software (that not available to public) is cited, it must be made available to readers upon request.